In this section, you will take a closer look at messages,

 Your work is mostly done.
 You want to create the specific game creation code to replace

 // TODO: Handling the message.
 For this, you need to:

 Decide how to create a new and unique game ID:

-Create a game object with all required parameters - see the modules section for the declaration of this object:
+Create a game object with all required parameters and save it to storage